mvcisback/dfa/README.md

 Often times, explicitly representing an alphabet is tedious, impossible, or inefficient.

-As such, `dfa` currently provides the following special symbolic alphabets (with more planned in the future).
+As such, `dfa` currently provides the following alphabets (with more planned in the future).

+1. `dfa.ExplicitAlphabet`: A wrapper around frozensets.
+Default type of `Alphabet`.
 1. `dfa.SupAlphabet`: Alphabet that contains all possible inputs (beware of [Russell's paradox}(https://en.wikipedia.org/wiki/Russell's_paradox)).
 1. `dfa.ProductAlphabet(left, right)`: Alphabet representing the Cartesian product of `left` and `right` alphabets.
+1. `dfa.ExponentialAlphabet`: Alphabet representing the product of a `base` alphabet with itself `dim` times.

 ## Visualizing DFAs